DataDog/integrations-extras/statsig/README.md

 ### Configuration

 1. Copy your Datadog API key.
-2. [Navigate to your Statsig console][1].
-3. Navigate to the Integrations tab in the left-hand column.
+2. [Navigate to the Integrations tab in the Statsig console][1].
-4. Click on the Datadog card.
+3. Click on the Datadog card.
-5. Paste in your API key in the top field and click Confirm.
+4. Paste in your API key in the top field and click Confirm.

 ## Data Collected